 You need an entry in /etc/fstab so the disk will be mounted at boot time, rather than being "automounted" when somebody logs in.
 Automounted disks are owned by whoever logged in, fstab-mounted disks are owned by root.
 Something like this:

+'''

-/dev/sd0a / 4.3 rw,noquota,noauto 0 1 /dev/sd1a /Disk 4.3 rw,noquota 0 2 fstab should be niloaded into the Netinfo database if it contains any NFS mounts.
+/dev/sd0a / 4.3 rw,noquota,noauto 0 1

+/dev/sd1a /Disk 4.3 rw,noquota 0 2

+'''

 (assuming the external disk is to be mounted as /Disk)